 \section{Introduction}

 \textit{Point clouds} --- unordered lists of discrete points in 3D space --- are a popular 3D imaging representation, where each point comprises a 3D location as well as other attributes, such as color (\eg, red, green and blue).
 Point cloud {\em attribute coding} is the problem of coding the attributes assuming that the geometry (3D point locations) is already coded, transmitted, and available at the decoder.
 The availability of the geometry at the decoder \textit{a priori} allows the attributes to be coded with the proper inner product.
 In this paper, we improve upon the volumetric approach to 3D point cloud attribute coding studied in \cite{ChouKK:20}.
-To be specific, \cite{ChouKK:20} showed that the \textit{Region-Adaptive Hierarchical Transform} (RAHT) in MPEG G-PCC \cite{QueirozC:16,SandriCKQ:19,SchwarzEtAl:18} is a special case of multi-resolution analysis and synthesis using piecewise constant B-splines of order $p=1$ (\ie, degree 0), and also extended it to $p>1$.
-It was a primarily analytical framework, in that the $p>1$ case required geometry-dependent eigendecomposition and inversion of large matrices with complexity $O(N^3)$ at both the encoder and decoder.
-In contrast, in our paper we circumvent eigendecomposition and mitigate matrix inversion by unrolling the \textit{conjugate gradient descent} (CGD) algorithm \cite{saad2003iterative} for solving linear systems in time $O(N)$ in feed-forward networks at both encoder and decoder, which are amenable to end-to-end parameter optimization in a data-driven manner.
-In so doing, for the first time, we offer a generalized RAHT transform that is not only practical but trainable.
+To be specific, \cite{ChouKK:20} showed that the \textit{Region-Adaptive Hierarchical Transform} (RAHT) in MPEG G-PCC \cite{QueirozC:16,SandriCKQ:19,SchwarzEtAl:18,graziosi2020overview,liu2020study} is a special case of multi-resolution analysis and synthesis using piecewise constant B-splines of order $p=1$ (\ie, degree 0), and also extended it to $p>1$.
+It was a primarily analytical framework, in that the $p>1$ case required geometry-dependent eigendecomposition and inversion of large matrices with complexity $O(N^3)$ at both the encoder and decoder, where $N$ is the number of points in the point cloud.
+In contrast, in our paper we circumvent eigendecomposition and mitigate matrix inversion by unrolling \textit{conjugate gradient descent} (CGD) \cite{saad2003iterative}, truncated to a finite number of steps.
+This results in complexity $O(N)$ linear feed-forward networks at both encoder and decoder that arbitrarily closely approximate the orthogonal transforms in generalized RAHT and are amenable to end-to-end parameter optimization in a data-driven manner.
+In so doing, for the first time, we offer an implementation of generalized RAHT that is not only practical but trainable.